adventuregamestudio/ags/PSP/readme.txt

 How to run games:
-1. Create a new folder in the AGS game directory on the PSP.
-The name of this folder will be shown in the games list when you start the PSP game.
-E.g. create the folder "Demo Quest" inside "x:\PSP\GAME\AGS".
-2. Copy the contents of the original game into this folder.
-The files you need vary, but they are mostly the game's main executable, "audio.vox" and "speech.vox".
+1. Copy the original game folder into the Eboot directory.
-   You DON'T need "winsetup.exe" and "acsetup.cfg".
-3. Rename the game's executable (e.g. "demo.exe") to "ac2game.dat".
-   This is very important!
-4. Now if you run the PSP game you should see the new AGS game in the list of available games.
+   E.g. if you want to run the game "Demo Quest" you put the games files into the folder "x:\PSP\GAME\ags\Demo Quest\" (drive letter and PSP game folder is dependent on your configuration).
+   NOTE: If the game does not show up in the games list it is probably incompatible with this engine version.
+On Windows, you can check the engine with which the game was compiled in the main games executables properties.
-5. If you only want to run a single game, put the data files directly into the folder with the Eboot.
+2. If you only want to run a single game, put the data files directly into the folder with the Eboot and rename the main game executable to "ac2game.dat".
    It will then autostart this game.